Lecture Notes in Cosmology: Thermal relics

-When $Y$ has attained $Y_\infty$, the abundance of particle is fixed and their number density starts to be diluted as $n_X \propto a^{-3}$.
-Therefore, we can can write down the present-time energy density as follows:
+When $Y$ has attained $Y_\infty$, the abundance of particles is fixed, and their number density starts to dilute as $n_X \propto a^{-3}$.
+Suppose that $Y_\infty$ is attained at a scale factor $a_1$; we can then write the present-time mass density as follows:

-We have introduced here the photon temperature (the only one we can measure).
-The ratio between parenthesis is not just equal to 1.
-We have seen an example of this discrepancy when we calculated the photon-neutrinos temperatures ratio.
-The reason is that not all along the cosmological evolution $T$ decays as the inverse scale factor.
-When there are processes such as electron-positron annihilation, more photons are injected in the thermal bath and the temperature scales in a milder way than $1/a$.

-It is now time to tackle more seriously the issue of the effective numbers of relativistic degrees of freedom.
+We have introduced the photon temperature here (the only one we can measure).
+The ratio in parentheses is not just equal to 1.
+We have seen an example of this discrepancy when we calculated the ratio of the photon to neutrino temperatures.
+The reason, as we have seen, is that not throughout the whole cosmological evolution $T$ decays as the inverse scale factor.
+When there are processes such as electron-positron annihilation, more photons are injected into the thermal bath, and the temperature scales in a milder way than $1/a$.
+In particular, from Eq. \eqref{gstarSTscaling}, we have $g_{*S}(T)T^3 \propto 1/a^3$, where $g_{*S}(T)$ is the number of effective degrees of freedom in entropy.